Joseph’s Coat, Irish Mittens, Dildo, Eltham Indian Fig, Pak’an, Sweet Prickly Pear

 Opuntia monacantha var. variegata Anon. is the scientific name of the variegated variety of Opuntia monacantha.
-It was first described in The Gardener’s Chronicles in 1874.
+It was first mentioned in the Gardener’s Chronicles in 1874.
 This variety is considered a synonym of Opuntia monacantha.
-Maybe someday this variety will once again be accepted as it is a legitimate name SINCE it vas validly described and published (even though it says “Anon.” for the author).
-HMMM… Maybe it wasn’t validly published?
-There are rules, you know. 🙂
+Maybe someday this variety will once again be accepted as it is a legitimate name since it vas validly published.

-Opuntia monacantha Haw. is the correct and accepted scientific name for this species of Opuntia.
+Opuntia monacantha Haw. is the accepted scientific name for this species of Opuntia.
 It was named and described as such by Adrian Hardy Haworth in Supplementum Plantarum Succulentarum in 1819.
-It was possibly first named and described as Cactus monacanthos by Carl Ludwig von Willdenow in Enumeratio Plantarum Supplementum in 1814.
-I say “possibly” because sometimes it is seen as Opuntia monacantha (Willd.)
-Haw. (the parenthesis indicates its previous name was used as a basionym).
+It was first named and described as Cactus monacanthos by Carl Ludwig von Willdenow in Enumeratio Plantarum Supplementum in 1814.

 The genus, Opuntia (L.) Mill., was named and described as such by Philip Miller in The Gardener’s Dictionary in 1754.
 Until then most genera of cactus were simply in the genus Cactus as described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 131 species in the Opuntia genus (as of 11-13-21 when this page was last updated).
-It is a member of the plant family Cactaceae with 146 genera.
+As of 12-11-22 when this page was last updated, Plants of the World Online by Kew lists 139 species in the Opuntia genus.
+It is a member of the plant family Cactaceae with 150 genera.
 Those numbers could change as updates are made on POWO.